The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Global decomposition theorem.

-\begin{remark} An alternative proof of the global decomposition Theorem \ref{MAIN Theorem} is possible by using the principle of Thm. \ref{clean deco}.
-Namely if $S_d'$ is a weak triangulation of $\Gamma_S(\Fs)$, containing the triangulation $S_d$ of Thm. \ref{clean deco}, and satisfying \begin{enumerate} \item Each connected component of $X-S_d'$ is either an open virtual disk or annulus; \item The radii are all $\log$-linear on each edge of $\Gamma_{S_d'}$ (i.e. on the interior of each connected component of $\Gamma_{S_d'}-S_d'$). \item Let $C$ be an annulus which is a connected component of $\Gamma_{S_d'}$.
-Then each index $i=1,\ldots,r$ is either solvable at each point of $\Gamma_C$, or never solvable at the points of $\Gamma_C$. \end{enumerate} One sees that in the situation of iii), if $i$ is the smallest index which is over-solvable over $\Gamma_C$, then $C$ is contained in the disk $D_{S,i}(x,\Fs)$.
-So there exists $(\Fs_{|C})_{\geq i}\subseteq \Fs_{|C}$ generated by $\omega_{S,i}(x,S)$, for any point $x\in\Gamma_C$.
-Then uses \cite[12.4.2]{Kedlaya-book} to decompose $\Fs_{|C}$ by the spectral radii.
-This together with the augmented Dwork-Robba decomposition at the points of $S_d'$ this glue, and one have the result of Theorem \ref{MAIN Theorem}. \end{remark}
+\begin{remark} An alternative proof of the global decomposition Theorem \ref{MAIN Theorem} is possible by using some ideas from the proof of Theorem \ref{clean deco}.
+Namely, let $\SF$ be a weak triangulation such that $\Gamma_{\SF}=\Gamma_S(\Fs)$ satisfying \begin{enumerate} \item Each connected component of $X-\SF$ is either an open virtual disk or annulus, which is a separating neighborhood of all its points with respect to the original $S$-radii $\{\R_{S,i}(-,\Fs)\}_i$; \item The $S$-radii $\{\R_{S,i}(-,\Fs)\}_i$ are all $\log$-affine on each edge of $\Gamma_{\SF}$ (i.e. on the interior of each connected component of $\Gamma_{\SF}-\SF$). \end{enumerate} By Proposition \ref{Prop: A-4 fgh}, it follows that items \eqref{Remark : defofcanonical triangulation-i} and \eqref{Remark : defofcanonical triangulation-ii} also hold for the $\SF$-radii $\{\R_{\SF,i}(-,\Fs)\}_i$.
+Let $C$ be a connected component of $X-\SF$.
+We now define an augmented decomposition of $\Fs$ over $C$ with respect to the original radii $\{\R_{S,i}(-,\Fs)\}_i$ (i.e. a decomposition taking in account over-convergent radii).
+Since by assumption the radii $\R_{\SF,i}(-,\Fs)$ are separated over $\Gamma_C$, then, by Corollary \ref{Cor : linear on annulus} (see also \cite[Theorem 12.5.2]{Kedlaya-book-2}), $\Fs_{|C}$ can be decomposed by the spectral $\SF$-radii.
+Since for the spectral indexes the radii are not truncated by the change of triangulation (cf. \eqref{eq : D^c} and Proposition \ref{Prop: A-4 fgh}), then this is also a decomposition by the spectral $S$-radii.
+Now, the over-convergent $S$-radii over $C$ can exists if, and only if, $C\subseteq D(x,S)$ for some $x$, that is, if $C\cap\Gamma_S=\emptyset$.
+In this case over-solvable $S$-radii generate a trivial submodule of $\Fs_{|C}$, and this defines the augmented filtration.
+This augmented filtration glues with the augmented Dwork-Robba decomposition (with respect to the $S$-radii) at the points of $\SF$, and we recover the result of Theorem \ref{MAIN Theorem}. \end{remark}